 Furthermore, it is apparent that companies with their innovation activities increasingly cross industry lines and established product markets.
 Such trend can certainly be attributed to the transversal character of many new technologies as well as to the entrepreneurial engagement on markets that are societal demand-driven.
 New cross-industry fields of action, distinct forms of cooperation and new products blurring establish boundaries are, thus, central subjects of research.

-A spatial perspective is the starting point for many ongoing projects at the Institute for Work and Technology.
+A spatial perspective is the starting point for many projects.
 Functional and social spaces provide the analytical framework for the analysis of actor constellations, networks and clusters, as well as of spatial perceptions and cultures, which cannot be found in politically or administratively defined regions.

 Innovation research at the IAT analyses innovations in distinct sectors and spatial contexts.
 Following a broad understanding of innovation, subject of research are social, organisation as well as technological innovations, which are frequently also integral part of all innovation processes.